 The number of people in a room is a discrete value.
 You can have any number of people, but you can’t have half a person.
 You’re limited to whole numbers: no decimals or percents.

-Continuous and discrete data, though complementary, do have different applications.
+Continuous and discrete data are complementary, but do have different applications.

-The map on the left illustrates discrete raster data.
+The map on top illustrates discrete raster data.

 Each value is assigned a different color, while each cell has only one data type and one color: there’s no gradation of either.

-In contrast, the map on the right represents continuous data.
+In contrast, the map on the bottom represents continuous data.